rdooley2/Security-Plus/README.md

 <br />
 <br />
 <br /></b>
 Now that I had a rough idea of everything that would be covered on the exam, it was time to test my new knowledge.
 I used a variety of different resources to accomplish this, primarily the practice exams offered by Jason Dion and Professor Messor.
-Each day for two weeks I would retake the previous day's exam, take an entirely new practice exam, review what I missed, and create/study flashcards on Anki.
+Each day for two weeks I would retake the previous day's practice exam, take an entirely new practice exam, review what I missed, and create/study flashcards on Anki.
 I also found notes from a content creator named Ben Truong.
 He used ChatGPT to summarize any topic and explain its relevance.
-I thought I could do something similar so I modified his prompt and used it for any topic I missed on the practice exams and also used it to generate a question and answers for my flashcard.
+I thought I would do something similar so I modified his prompt and used it for any topic I missed on the practice exams and also used it to generate a question and answers for my flashcards.
 Here is that prompt:
 <br />
 <br />
 <br /><b>